José Luis Gil

-José Luis Gil Sanz (born 9 December 1957) is a Spanish actor.
+José Luis Gil Sanz (born 9 December 1957) is a retired Spanish actor.

-Biography
+Career

 He started his career when he was ten years old.
 His most popular roles are Juan Cuesta in the TV series Aquí no hay quien viva and Enrique Pastor in La que se avecina, but he has worked as a voice actor since the 1970s.

 He dubbed Tim Allen in the TV series Last Man Standing (2011–2017).
 In 2013 Carmen Ruiz and José Luis Gil were awarded by the Premio Talento de Comedia del Festival de Cine de Comedia de Tarazona y Moncayo.

-On 4 November 2021 he suffered an ischemic stroke that was announced on 1 December 2021, and was hospitalized until 24 of November.
-As of September 2022, he is still in recovery and not able to work.
+On 4 November 2021 he suffered an ischemic stroke that was announced on 1 December 2021, and he remained in hospital until 24 November.
+By September 2025, he is still in recovery and not able to work.
+According to his daughter, he won't be able to work again because he has difficulty with speech.

+Personal life

+He got married with Carolina Montijano, with whom he has three children, Marta, Daniel and Irene Gil Montijano.